-- Many cognitive functions involve processing sequences of inputs/outputs over time: - □ Sequences of motor movements - □ Sequences of sounds to produce a particular word - Sequences of words encountered incrementally - I We can directly represent time as "order" in the input pattern vector - Assumes buffering of events before processing, and processing takes place all at once (i.e. in parallel) - □ Maximum sequence length (duration) is fixed - Does not easily distinguish relative versus absolute temporal position, e.g. - +011100000 - +000111000 - Similar patterns are spatially distant (and learning such translational variance requires an external teacher) - We need a richer, more general representation of time
+Many cognitive functions involve processing inputs/outputs over time:

+- Sequences of motor movements - Sequences of sounds to produce a particular word - Sequences of words encountered incrementally in a sentence

+We can directly represent time as "order" in the input pattern vector

+- Assumes buffering of events before processing, and processing takes place all at once (I.e. in parallel) - Maximum sequence length (duration) is fixed - Does not easily distinguish relative versus absolute temporal position, e.g. - 011100000 - 000111000 - Similar patterns are spatially distant (and learning such translational variance requires an external teacher)

+We need a richer, more general representation of time